robertdebock/ansible-role-restore/README.md

           destination: /
 ```

-Nota bene: This role is not idempotent, because it's a list of actions, not a st
+Nota bene: This role is not idempotent, because it's a list of actions, not a state.

 To install this role:
 - Install this role individually using `ansible-galaxy install robertdebock.restore`